DIY Quick Sew Christmas Table Runner Tutorial...

 Christmas table centrepiece, and the berry dilemma...

-and it is exactly what you had in your mind's vision...
+It is exactly what you had in your mind's eye.

 So let's start the story from the beginning...